guardsman/guardsman/README.md

 ### String

-*All limit based methods will first ensure the subject is a string and that the encoding matches mb_internal_encoding*
+*Methods that accept a limit will first check that the subject is a string and that the encoding matches mb_internal_encoding*
+*Limits will then be checked to ensure they are numeric and positive.*

 ```php
 \Guardsman\check($subject)->isString();